 There is a growing focus on the effects of energy production and use on the natural environment

 In many countries, there have been major improvements in local air quality as regulations have been implemented governing fuel quality and emissions of pollutants such as sulphur dioxide and as the fuel mix has shifted towards cleaner burning fuels such as natural gas.
 In some emerging economies, pollution has become a growing problem as energy consumption has grown rapidly, albeit from a low base.

-We have produced a carbon dioxide emissions table, which is available in the Excel data workbook and as a PDF.
+We have produced a carbon dioxide emissions table which is available as a PDF and in the Excel workbook of underpinning data, 1965-2016.

-The methodology for estimating of CO2 emissions from energy use has been updated.
-We now use the Default CO2 Emission Factors for Combustion for each energy product type from the list of IPCC emission factors, and account for fossil fuel consumption for non-combustion purposes.
+The methodology for estimating of CO2 emissions from energy use was updated in 2016.
+We now use the Default CO2 Emission Factors for Combustion for each energy product type from the list of IPCC emission factors, and we now account for fossil fuel consumption for non-combustion purposes.
 Additional detail on the methodology used can be found below.

 The United Nations Environment Programme has an energy programme, which addresses the environmental consequences of energy production and use, such as global climate change and local air pollution.

 The IPCC is currently in its sixth assessment cycle.
 During this cycle, the panel will produce three special reports, a methodology report on national greenhouse gas inventories and the Sixth Assessment Report (AR6).